Risk-inclusive Contextual Bandits for Early Phase Clinical Trials: Application to Phase IIb Trial for Treating Alopecia Areata

 Alopecia areata is an autoimmune disorder characterized by sudden hair loss that can affect any hair-bearing area of the body.
 This condition often has significant psychological and emotional impacts, leading to decreased self-esteem and quality of life.
 Finding a treatment for alopecia areata is essential, as current treatment options, such as corticosteroids and immunosuppressants, are inadequate.
 A drug targeting the underlying autoimmune mechanism could potentially restore hair growth, improving patients' well-being and quality of life.
 Thus, continued research efforts toward developing effective treatments are crucial to addressing the unmet medical needs of individuals with alopecia areata.

-We use a real dataset from a recently conducted Phase IIb/III trial for a drug to treat alopecia areata.
-The study is a randomized trial involving five doses of varying levels with a placebo control. { Phase IIb is continued to Phase III seamlessly without any final analysis at the end of Phase IIb.} We use the percentage change in SALT score from baseline as the efficacy endpoint, which measures the percentage of scalp hair loss.
+We use a real dataset from a recently conducted Phase IIb trial for a drug to treat alopecia areata.
+The study is a randomized trial involving five doses of varying levels with a placebo control.
+We use the percentage change in SALT score from baseline as the efficacy endpoint, which measures the percentage of scalp hair loss.

 For safety, we use the percentage change in lymphocyte counts in cells per microliter of blood from baseline.
 We consider the endpoints at Week 24, which is the optimal time for the drug to show its potential effects.
 Based on related research from the trial, we select baseline SALT score, baseline lymphocyte counts, age, BMI, albumin, and lymphocyte marker as potentially useful covariates to model the efficacy and safety endpoints.
 A significant challenge in applying bandit algorithms to historical datasets is the lack of knowledge about counterfactual endpoints for doses not allocated to each participant.
-Since it is a randomized trial, we use random forests \citep{breiman2001random} to estimate counterfactual endpoints based on a comprehensive set of demographic covariates and baseline lab measurements. { The dataset includes 654 participants.
-We perform 1000 replications, where each replication involves sampling 654 participants with replacement, followed by applying one of \texttt{Rand}, } \texttt{TS}, and \texttt{RiTS}.
-Whenever the allocated arm from the bandit does not match the allocation, we use the counterfactual efficacy and safety; otherwise, we use the observed endpoint values. { Initially, arms are randomized to $n_0=60$ participants.
+Since it is a randomized trial, we use random forests \citep{breiman2001random} to estimate counterfactual endpoints based on a comprehensive set of demographic covariates and baseline lab measurements.
+The dataset includes 654 participants.
+We perform 1000 replications, where each replication involves sampling 654 participants with replacement, followed by applying one of \texttt{Rand}, \texttt{TS}, and \texttt{RiTS}.
+Whenever the allocated arm from the bandit does not match the allocation, we use the counterfactual efficacy and safety; otherwise, we use the observed endpoint values.
+Initially, arms are randomized to $n_0=60$ participants.
 The clipping parameter $\delta$ is set to $0.05$.
 All other tuning parameters are the same as in Section \ref{sec:simulation}.
-Figure \ref{fig:metric_alloc_plot_real} compares and summarizes the performance of all methods.}
+Figure \ref{fig:metric_alloc_plot_real} compares and summarizes the performance of all methods.